exoplatform/exo-documentation/docs/Gamification_extension_mechanism.rst

 ##################################

     The Gamification feature provides a simple extension mechanism that could be used to extend the gamification configuration by adding Rules, Domains and Badges.
-    This mechanism allows also developers to easily add new events without having to make any changes to the Gamification code.
+    This mechanism also lets developers easily add declare new events (to be used in gamification rules when triggered) without having to make any change to the Gamification code.

 ==============
 Add new rules